Our Scholar Network

 Assistant Professor, Department of Landscape Architecture, Texas Tech University

 Dr. Monsur is an assistant professor in Texas Tech University's Department of Landscape Architecture.
-His teaching and research efforts are focused to enhance the quality of children's lives by improving/modifying environments with special emphasis in schools, preschools, and childcare centers.
-One of his primary goals at Texas Tech is to collaborate with different departments and units of the university and the city/state to develop a long-term research plan focused on a holistic approach of childhood development by bringing more nature in children's everyday experience to promote health and wellbeing.
+His teaching and research efforts are focused on advancing children’s health, wellbeing, happiness, and learning by creating environments that support play, interactions, curiosity, and creativity.
+One of his primary goals at Texas Tech is to collaborate with different departments and units of the university and the city/state to develop a long-term research plan focused on a holistic approach to childhood development by bringing more nature into children's everyday experiences.
+Prior to joining the Texas Tech faculty, Monsur served as a postdoctoral research scholar with the Natural Learning Initiative, NC State University.

 Areas of Discipline: Architecture & Design